-Sunday’s walks will take you through The Pearl, one of the trendiest spots in San Antonio.
+Sunday’s walks will took you through The Pearl, one of the trendiest spots in San Antonio.
 We’ve scheduled the start times so that you will hit it about the time the farmer’s market opens: 10AM-2PM, rain or shine.

 This is a producers-only farmer’s market.
 All Pearl Farmer’s Market vendors are located within 150 mile radius of San Antonio and provide fresh, local, and seasonal products that they themselves planted, raised, and harvested.
 You can also breakfast on prepared foods: crepes and gluten-free pastries from CrepeLandia; gluten and sugar-free pastries from Grain Free Haven; Mexican baked goods from Sol y Luna Baking Company or Empanadas from Yapa Artisan Empanadas.
 There are some tables where you can sit, sip a cup of coffee, tea, kombucha or a fermented yogurt, listen to music and people watch.

 You’ll quickly figure out that The Pearl was once the Pearl Brewery, which was bought by Pabst and ceased operation there in 2001.
 Beer drinkers should note that Pearl beer was formulated and first brewed in Bremen, Germany, by the Kaiser–Beck Brewery, which produces Beck’s beer.
 Pearl beer’s name came from Kaiser–Beck’s brewmeister, who thought the foamy bubbles in a freshly poured glass of the brew resembled sparkling pearls.
 In Germany, the brew was called “Perle”.
 When brought to the United States, the spelling was changed to English: Pearl.
 In 1886, the first bottles and wooden kegs of American Pearl beer rolled off the line and into local tap rooms.
 It’s still being made: in Fort Worth.